spacelift-io/user-documentation/docs/vendors/terraform/debugging-guide.md

 Please refer to the [Setting Environment Variables](./debugging-guide.md#setting-environment-variables-for-debugging) section for more information on how to set these variables on your Spacelift Stack(s).

-For more information on Terraform logging, please refer directly to the Terraform [documentation](https://www.terraform.io/internals/debugging).
+For more information on Terraform logging, please refer directly to the Terraform [documentation](https://www.terraform.io/internals/debugging){: rel="nofollow"}.

 ## Terragrunt Debugging